 The recognition results for the clean test set are very encouraging.
 Each of the MFCC/invariant feature combinations results in a significant recognition performance increases over the baseline MFCC experiments.
 Correlation entropy results in the largest relative improvement of 11.1%.
 While combining all three of the invariants results in an improvement over the baseline, this improvement is not as significant as each of the invariants by themselves.
 This seems to suggest that the new features contribute a certain level of overlapping information.

 The recognition results for the noisy test sets are less encouraging as each experiment resulted in a performance decrease compared the baseline.
 These results contradict our theory that the addition of invariants would result in a feature vector that is more robust to noisy conditions unseen in the training set.
-We are currently taking a closer look at our invariant computations and examining some filtering methods which may enhance the algorithms’ robustness to noise.
+We are currently doing further research to understand this discrepancy, and are focused on a closer examination of our invariant computations.
+We are also more closely examining some filtering methods which may enhance the algorithms’ robustness to noise.

 Conclusions and Future Work

-In this paper, we presented the technique of combining nonlinear dynamical invariants to traditional MFCCs to create a feature vector that is able to simultaneously model the linear acoustics and the nonlinear dynamical information of a speech signal.
-We saw that some of these invariants are able to improve classification of certain phonemes within continuous speech.
+In this paper, we presented a technique for combining nonlinear dynamic invariants with traditional MFCCs to create a feature vector that is able to simultaneously model the linear acoustics and the nonlinear dynamic information of a speech signal.
+We observed that some of these invariants are able to improve classification of certain phonemes within continuous speech.
 We also found that these invariants are able to improve the recognition accuracy of continuous speech recognition tasks when the evaluation data is not contaminated with noise.
 However, when evaluation data is contaminated with noise, our experiments indicate an increase in WER.
-We are still investigating the cause of this performance decrease.
+We are still investigating the cause of this performance degradation.

 In future work, we hope to develop a method for directly modeling the attractor and use this model to replace traditional HMMs for continuous speech recognition.
+We are also investigating ways to extend these techniques to the language modeling problem in speech recognition.

 Acknowledgements